 One of the few players on the list who is still active, Charles Woodson has remained productive despite nearing 40.
 The eight-time Pro Bowl defensive back split his career between the Green Bay Packers and Oakland Raiders and was the AP NFL Defensive Player of the Year in 1998.
 His top rookie is found in 1998 SP Authentic, which is one of the most valuable products of the 1990s.
 While the base version is limited to 2,000 copies, there is also a Die-Cut parallel, numbered to 500.

 A fan favorite in Dallas and regarded as one of the best offensive lineman in NFL history, Larry Allen went to 11 Pro Bowls and won Super Bowl XX with the Cowboys.
-Larry Allen only has three rookie cards, but his 1994 Playoff card is the clear favorite.
-Tough to find in high grade, a Gem Mint PSA 10 sold for $808 in January of 2015.
+Larry Allen only has three rookie cards, but his 1994 Playoff card is the clear favorite and tough to find in high grade.

 "The Bus" made a Hall of Fame career by running hard for the Los Angeles/St. Louis Rams and the Pittsburgh Steelers.
 When it was all said and done, Jerome Bettis had earned six Pro Bowl nods and won a Super Bowl title with the Steelers.
 His top rookie in 1993 SP is another example of how foil sets can make it tough to find Mint copies.